 Policy Advisor

 Adriana Sanchez-Ochoa is the Chief Deputy Director of NextGen Policy and directly assists in team management and daily operations.
-Her policy areas of emphasis include: immigration, women’s issues, and environmental justice (e.g. drinking water in low-income communities).
-She also serves as the NGP liaison to the ethnic, women’s, and LGBT caucuses of the CA State Legislature.
+Her policy areas of emphasis include immigration, digital equity, and environmental justice.
+She also serves as the NextGen Policy liaison to the ethnic, women’s, and LGBT caucuses of the CA State Legislature.

-Before joining the NextGen Policy team, Adriana spent 18 years working in the California Legislature in various key positions.
+Before joining the NextGen Policy team, Adriana spent 18 years working in various key positions in the California Legislature.
 She worked for four Assembly Speakers and, in her last job with the Assembly, was the Director of International Relations and Protocol.
 In addition, Adriana has worked extensively with the California Latino Caucus.

 Adriana has a Bachelor’s degree from UC Davis in International Relations and Political Science with a minor in Spanish.
-She is the proud mother of three daughters and has two beautiful grandchildren.
-In her spare time, she loves gardening, restoring old furniture and traveling with her husband.
-She is a proud immigrant and is fully bilingual in Spanish.
+She is the proud mother of three daughters and has three beautiful grandchildren.
+In her spare time, she loves gardening, exercise and anything that involves the outdoors.
+She is a proud immigrant from Colombia and is fully bilingual in Spanish.

 Pronouns: She, Her, Hers

-Amy Hamblin is a Policy Consultant at NextGen Policy and is responsible for the following areas: voting rights, 2020 census, local government, and labor issues.
+Amy Hamblin is a Policy Advisor at NextGen Policy and is responsible for the following areas: inclusive democracy and digital equity.

 Before joining NextGen Policy, Amy worked as a policy advisor on Tom Steyer’s presidential campaign.
-She brings over 10 years of experience in advocacy, communications and civic engagement.
+She brings over 15 years of experience in advocacy, communications, and civic engagement.
 She began her career on the 2008 Obama campaign, managing an online community of nearly two million supporters.
 She is passionate about strengthening civic engagement at home and abroad.
-She has served as an international election observer in Ukraine, Russia, Egypt and Macedonia.
+She has served as an international election observer in Ukraine, Russia, Egypt, and Macedonia.
 In addition to her work at NextGen, Amy also teaches in the Political Science Department at Contra Costa College.

 Amy holds a Master’s degree in International Relations with a specialization in Economics from Johns Hopkins University and a Bachelor’s degree in Journalism and Political Science from Northwestern University.